Stado1/projectP-DM/README.md

 I had a problem with adjusting the camera in the simulation where i can only zoom in and out but not move the position of the camera.
 If you also have this problem you can open the file: 'gym-pybullet-drones/gym-pybullet-drones/envs/BaseAviary.py'.
 On lines 153 till 158, at p.resetDebugVisualizerCamera you can change the coordinates of the camera.
 If you set the distance=1, yaw=-45, pitch=35 and the coordinates to (-1, -1, 0) then you can follow the drone by just zooming in and out.

+### Simulation running slowly
+If the simulation is running very slow and lagging a lot then go to the "droneController.py" file and uncomment the lines 79 and 81. (the lines that contain "time.sleep(0.1)")

 ## How it works
 The 'runRandomTest.sh' script will first reset the current values for "goalCoordinates.txt".